McDonnell F-101 Voodoo: RF-101C

-The RF-101C saw service during the Cuban Missile Crisis and soon followed the North American F-100 Super Sabres in October 1961, into combat when RF-101s from the 67th Tactical Reconnaissance Wing deployed to Vietnam.
-The RF-101C was deployed operationally during the Vietnam War, sustaining losses with the first F-101 being lost in November 1964 to ground fire.
+The RF-101C acted as pathfinders for F-100 bombers during early strikes in the theatre.
+The RF-101C sustained losses during the conflict, the first loss to enemy ground fire was recorded in November 1964, although close calls occurred as early as 14 August 1962; North Vietnamese air defenses became increasingly effective over time.
 From 1965 through November 1970, its role was gradually taken over by the RF-4C Phantom II.
-In some 35,000 sorties, 39 aircraft were lost, 33 in combat, including five to SAMs, one to an airfield attack, and one in air combat to a MiG-21 in September 1967.
+In some 35,000 sorties, 39 aircraft were lost, 33 in combat, including 5 to SAMs, 1 to an airfield attack, and 1 in air combat to a MiG-21 in September 1967.
 The RF-101C's speed made it largely immune to MiG interception.
 27 of the combat losses occurred on reconnaissance missions over North Vietnam.
 In April 1967, ALQ-71 ECM pods were fitted to provide some protection against SAMs.
-Although the Voodoo was again able to operate at medium altitudes, the added drag and weight decreased the speed enough to make RF-101 vulnerable to the maneuverable (and cannon-equipped) MiGs and thus requiring fighter escort.
+Although the Voodoo could again operate at medium altitudes, the added drag and weight decreased the RF-101's speed enough to be vulnerable to the maneuverable (and cannon-equipped) MiGs and thus require fighter escort.

-After withdrawal from Vietnam, the RF-101C continued to serve with USAF units through 1979.
+After its withdrawal from Vietnam, the RF-101C continued to serve with USAF units through 1979.
 In service, the RF-101C was nicknamed the "Long Bird"; it was the only version of the Voodoo to see combat.